petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 The `*.channelinfo.mat` files should be stored in the basepath.

 ### Time series
+This is a data container for other time series data (check other containers for specific formats like intracellular).
 A Matlab struct `timeserieName` stored in a .mat file: `sessionName.timeserieName.timeSeries.mat` with the following fields:
 * `data` : a [nSamples x nChannels] vector with time series data.
 * `timestamps` : a [nSamples x 1] vector with timestamps.
 * `precision` : e.g. int16.